gilligan/gilligan.github.io/_posts/2019-01-16-post-christmas-advent-pt2.md

 ##### Putting The Pieces Together

-The only thing we haven't looked at is the boring part of actually reading the file.
 Here is the complete code for solving part 1 of this challenge:

 ```haskell
 ofLength n = filter ((==n) . length)